gopi487krishna/cooldev.in-old/README.md

 # cooldev.in
-My personal website for sharing articles on Linux, HomeLab etc
+My personal website for sharing articles on Linux, HomeLab etc.